 AP Physics 2 is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, fields, force interactions, change, conservation, waves, and probability.
-Completion of the course allows the student to take the Advanced Placement Physics 2 exams.
+This course provides a systemic introduction to the main principles of physics and emphasizes the development of problem-solving ability.
+Mechanics, electricity and magnetism, thermal physics, waves and optics, and atomic and nuclear physics are among the topics covered, including a laboratory component.
+Completion of the course allows the student to take the Advanced Placement Physics 1 & 2 exams.

-AP CHEMISTRY Advanced Placement Course #3355
+A.P.
+CHEMISTRY Advanced Placement Course # 3355